25th Annual Spring Conference // March 9–11, 2018

 Natalie Bogwalker practices and shares skills she considers vital to humanity’s future.
 She is the founder and director of Wild Abundance, a school focused on skills empowering adults and teens in using permaculture, primitive skills, organic gardening, wild foods and medicine, and farmsteading.

-Nicole is the Program Director at Bountiful Cities overseeing the Community Garden Network, the Urban Agriculture Alliance, the Asheville/Buncombe Food Policy Council, the Grassroots Equity Alliance, the Food Waste Recovery Summit, the Invest Health Home Team, the Community Health Improvement Process, and planning efforts for a Community Land Trust.
+Nicole is the Program Director at Bountiful Cities overseeing or participating in the Community Garden Network, Urban Agriculture Alliance, Food Policy Council, Grassroots Equity Alliance, Food Waste Recovery Summit, Invest Health Home Team, Community Health Improvement Process, among others.